 These headings are seen in our Order of Worship each week and, everything that takes place during corporate worship fits under one of these headings.
 Though this may sound like lofty language, the curriculum is interactive and geared for a child’s understanding.
 It is intended to engage their imaginations and help create a longing to “worship big!”
 Of course they will still be children, not always sitting still and being silent.
 That is ok (neither do we as adults)!
 But a little understanding can be helpful.
 Our hope is that, once children learn what is going on when they come to worship - that they are called to actually participate, not simply be present and be quiet - they will be the ones looking at us and saying, “I’m so glad God invited us!
 Let us go to the house of the Lord!”

 1. Sitting still is not a problem for my child, should I still send them to worship training?

 Remember sitting still is not the goal.
 Engaging & participating in worship is.
-If you would like to utilize Worship Training as a tool for growing, please feel free to do so whether they know how to sit still or not.
+If you would like to utilize Worship Training as a tool to help your child grow, please feel free to do so whether they know how to sit still or not.
 The choice is yours.
 Children are always welcome in the worship service.

 2. Is my child required to attend?

 Attendance is 100% up to parents’ discretion.
 This is just a tool we offer to assist children as they grow if you wish to utilize it.